Kath & Kim: Home media

 The enduring public interest and popularity of Kath and Kim has led to a merchandising industry.
 The title family and supporting characters appear on everything from T-shirts to posters.
 The Kath & Kim series have been released on VHS (although titles are now discontinued in the VHS format) and DVD, in box sets and separate series editions in both region 4 (Australia, New Zealand, Latin America) as well as region 2 (Europe).
 The series has also had a CD release, featuring songs from the series and recordings from Kath and Kim.
 In addition, there has been clothing (such as aprons, T-shirts and oven mitts).
-Merchandise is available to purchase online, from the Kath & Kim official website.
+Merchandise is available to purchase online from the official Kath & Kim website.